 We asked other General Managers what degree they had when they got the job and most of them said they had a followed by .

 Other than that we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-Here are some reasons why you should and shouldn’t choose A General Manager as your career.
+Here are some reasons why you should and shouldn’t choose a General and Operations Manager as your career.

 |Suitable for people who likes to start and carry out projects|

 |Suitable for people who values relationships between coworkers and customers and wants to work in a friendly noncompetitive environment|

 |One of the highest paid careers in the world|